darkrenaissance/darkfi/doc/src/misc/vanityaddr.md

 vanityaddr
 ==========

-A tool for Vanity address generation for DarkFi keypairs.
-Given some prefix, the tool will bruteforce secret keys to find one which, when derived into an address, starts with a given prefix.
+A tool for Vanity address generation for DarkFi keypairs and token IDs.
+Given some prefix, the tool will bruteforce secret keys to find one which, when derived, starts with a given prefix.

 ## Usage

 ```
 vanityaddr 0.3.0
-Vanity address generation tool for DarkFi keypairs.
+Vanity address generation tool for DarkFi keypairs and token IDs.

 USAGE:
     vanityaddr [OPTIONS] <PREFIX>